cisco/cisco-network-node-utils/docs/README-develop-node-utils-APIs.md

 git clone https://github.com/cisco/cisco-network-node-utils.git
 ```

-## <a name="simple">Basic Example: feature bash-shell</a>
+## <a name="simple">Basic Example: feature tunnel</a>

 Writing a new node_utils API is often easier to understand through example code.
-The NX-OS CLI for `feature bash-shell` is a simple on / off style configuration and therefore a good candidate for a simple API:
+The NX-OS CLI for `feature tunnel` is a simple on / off style configuration and therefore a good candidate for a simple API:

-`[no] feature bash-shell`
+`[no] feature tunnel`

 ### <a name="yaml">Step 1.
-YAML Definitions: feature bash-shell</a>
+YAML Definitions: feature tunnel</a>

 The new API will need some basic YAML definitions.
 These are used with the `CommandReference` module as a way to abstract away platform CLI differences.

 `command_reference_common.yaml` is used for settings that are common across all platforms while other files are used for settings that are unique to a given platform.
-Our `feature bash-shell` example uses the same cli syntax on all platforms, thus we only need to edit the common file:
+Our `feature tunnel` example uses the same cli syntax on all platforms, thus we only need to edit the common file:

 `cisco_network_node_utils/lib/cisco_node_utils/command_reference_common.yaml`